Easy to customize, and easier to consume.

 Preheat oven to 325 degrees.
 Pat pork butt dry and season liberally with salt and pepper.

-Heat dutch over over high heat.
+Heat dutch over high heat.
 Sear the pork on all sides until dark brown, starting fat side down.

 Remove the shoulder and add garlic, onion and peppers.
 Cook until tender, 2-3 minutes.